Schedule Now Pay Bill

 Preparing for an appointment

-You will likely need a dilated eye exam to check for macular degeneration.
+You likely will need a dilated eye exam to check for macular degeneration.
 Make an appointment for a complete eye exam with a doctor who specializes in eye care — an optometrist or an ophthalmologist.

 What you can do